Supposedly Losing Weight Can Be Hazardous to Your Health

 Mine was taken out in 2008 :P When I was 17 years old :S

-I don't miss the pain either :P
+I don't miss the pain either :P0 -

 I'm getting the idea that people are glad that they got gall stones removed, but don't seem to know what caused it in the first place.
-It seems that no thought is taken as to what type of lifestyle led to something from their bodies to be removed. :indifferent:
+It seems that no thought is taken as to what type of lifestyle led to something from their bodies to be removed. :indifferent:0

 He lost about 60 lbs over the course of a year, so nothing too drastic, it was a pretty healthy rate of loss.
-He's also a bit older though (mid 50's), and had been bigger for a long time, so I am sure that factors into it as well.
+He's also a bit older though (mid 50's), and had been bigger for a long time, so I am sure that factors into it as well.Omg...thats crazy.
+I would have never expected that.
+Did they lose alot in a years time or was it less?0

 yes please don't let this article and thread deter you from weight loss....